 (See below for testimonials)

-Via webinar, teleconference or in-person, expect an hour of fast-moving brain science, chat box interaction, independent mental health to-do's, and downloadable tools for your teams.
+Whether this talk is delivered via webinar, teleconference or in-person, expect an hour of fast-moving neurology, chat boxes/breakout groups, mental health prescriptions, and interactive tools to take back to your teams.

 WHEN AND HOW TO SCHEDULE: